AlbertUlysses/scrapy-book-site/README.md

 ## Data Dictionary:
 Below I have a data dictionary for the project.
-In the future I will re-write this for readability.

-Simple Data Dictionary:
+Data Dictionary:
 -Main Page
 	category_name - category names
 	category_link - links for category pages